Belgium national football team: Notable

 At the 1965 Ballon d'Or, Van Himst ranked fourth, achieving Belgium's highest ever position at the European football election.
 Decades after Coppens and Van Himst had retired from playing football, a journalist on a Flemish television show asked them "Who [from both of you] was the best, actually?".
 Coppens replied: "I will ask Paul that ...
 If Paul says it was me, then he's right".
 In 1966, striker Raoul Lambert and defending midfielder Wilfried Van Moer joined the national team; while the UEFA praised Lambert for his skills at Euro 1972, Van Moer won three Golden Shoes and equalled Van Himst's fourth rank at the 1980 Ballon d'Or.

 Belgium has seen two talented waves since 1980, from which several players in defensive positions gained international fame.
 In the 1980s and the early 1990s, goalkeepers Jean-Marie Pfaff and Michel Preud'homme were elected best custodians at the FIFA World Cup, while FIFA recognised midfielders Jan Ceulemans and Enzo Scifo as the propelling forces of Belgium's 1986 World Cup squad.
 In 2002, after all players of this generation had retired, Marc Wilmots became Belgium's top scorer at the World Cup with five goals.

 During the 10 years from 2002 to 2012 in which Belgium failed to qualify for a major tournament, another golden generation emerged, many of whom gained both prime individual and team awards in top European clubs and competitions.
 (Note: Prime individual awards include being elected the season's or year's best player of a competition; prime team awards equal winning a competition.
 National top divisions, main national cup competitions, UEFA Champions League and UEFA Europa League are considered.)
-These include defender Vincent Kompany, midfielder Kevin De Bruyne, one of the best attacking midfielders in the world and his generation; and winger Eden Hazard, who has been praised as one of Chelsea's greatest-ever players and one of his era's best footballers in the world.
-Hazard is ranked second after Romelu Lukaku on Belgium's all-time scoring leaderboard.
-Honourable mentions of this golden generation are Thibaut Courtois, Jan Vertonghen, Dries Mertens, and Toby Alderweireld.
+These include defender Jan Vertonghen, Belgium's most capped player of all time, defender Vincent Kompany, midfielder Kevin De Bruyne, one of the best attacking midfielders in the world and his generation; and winger Eden Hazard, who has been praised as one of Chelsea's greatest-ever players and one of his era's best footballers in the world.
+Hazard is ranked third after Romelu Lukaku and Kevin De Bruyne on Belgium's all-time scoring leaderboard.
+Honourable mentions of this golden generation are Thibaut Courtois, Dries Mertens, and Toby Alderweireld.
 These players helped Belgium finish at the third place at the 2018 FIFA World Cup, the team's best result at the tournament, and reach No. 1 on FIFA's rankings twice, since 2015.

 Individual statistics

 Most appearances

 Jan Vertonghen is Belgium's most capped player with 157 appearances.

-As of 18 November 2025, the RBFA lists 740 players who appeared on the men's senior national team.
+As of 2 June 2026, the RBFA lists 745 players who appeared on the men's senior national team.
 With 157 caps according to the RBFA, Jan Vertonghen has the most appearances for Belgium.
 Eden Hazard started the most matches as captain (59).
-Hector Goetinck had the longest career as an international footballer, at 17 years, 6 months and 10 days.
+Axel Witsel had the longest career as an international footballer, at 18 years, 3 months and 14 days.